Edvid/New-World-Dedicated-Stat-Program/README.md

 ***VII: Deletion***

-Deletion happens in the game when a treaty is terminated, or a nation falls.
-Basic Updaters are trusted with the ability ot delete treaties, but entire nations will be the job of the Advanced Updaters.
+Deletion happens in the game when a treaty is terminated, a social behaviour dies out within a nation, or a nation falls.

 Deletion has a very opposite syntax to that of creation; `<-`.
 It looks like a mix of deselect and subtract.
 The name following this one will be deleted from the object that is currently selected.